alchuu00/alchuu00/README.md

 - 🌱 I’m currently learning **ReactJS**

-- 👯 I’m looking to collaborate on [The Odin Project](https://www.theodinproject.com/)

 - 👨‍💻 All of my projects are available at [My Portfolio](https://fluffy-sherbet-e93927.netlify.app/)

-- 💬 Ask me about **music, video games or just the life in general :)**

 - 📫 How to reach me **alja.cekada@gmail.com**